Oxford Union: A Legacy of Debate & Distinguished Speakers

 Tucked away down a cobbled side-street, you’d be forgiven for walking right past it.
-But the Oxford Union is in fact one of the city’s most prestigious institutions, and has been hosting guests as influential as Michael Jackson and the Dalai Lama since its foundation in 1823.
+But the Oxford Union, one of the city’s most prestigious institutions, has been hosting influential guests like Michael Jackson and the Dalai Lama since its foundation in 1823.

 The Oxford Union is one of the oldest debating societies in the UK, and is housed in Frewin Court on St Michael’s Street.
 The iconic free-standing debating chamber, the beating heart of the action at the Union, was designed by Alfred Waterhouse and opened in 1879.
 The ‘Oxford Union murals’, located in the Old Library, are breath-taking Pre-Raphaelite paintings completed by Dante Gabriel Rossetti, William Morris and Edward Burne-Jones in 1859, and depict ethereal scenes from Arthurian myth.

 Do you have to pay to be in the Oxford Union?